5-minute Roasted Pepper Hummus

 Directions

-• Slowly add some of the reserved chickpea water until you get the consistency you prefer.
+• Process until smooth and creamy, scraping down the sides as needed.
+Then slowly add some of the reserved chickpea water until you get the consistency you prefer.

-• Drizzle over the olive oil to serve
+• Spoon, dip or spread and enjoy immediately.
+Drizzle over the olive oil to serve

 Tips and Notes

-• Don’t forget to drain your chickpeas over a jug to reserve at least 1 can of the water
+• Don’t forget to drain your chickpeas over a jug to reserve some of the water

-• Diabetes Note – If you don’t need to count for the tinned beans used then this is a wonderful carb count free dip.
+• Diabetes Note – If you don’t need to count for the tinned beans used then this is a wonderful carb count free dip full of plant protein and fibre.

 Your email address will not be published.
 Required fields are marked *